-Aside from theft, your policy may cover the repair or replacement of your personal belongings for damages or loss due to fire, lightning, explosion, riots, falling objects, smoke, vehicles, and weight of ice or snow, among others.
-Note that appliances or equipment such as heating and air conditioning systems, and even sprinklers, which can be affected by very low temperatures can also be covered by renters’ insurance policies.
+Aside from theft, your policy may cover repairing or replacing your personal belongings for damages or loss due to fire, lightning, explosion, riots, falling objects, smoke, vehicles, and the weight of ice or snow, among others.
+Note that renters’ insurance policies can also cover appliances or equipment.
+These include heating and air conditioning systems, and even sprinklers, which can be affected by very low temperatures.
 You may also have coverage against theft for the personal property stored in your car or somewhere outside your rented property.
 If the basic policy does not, ask about coverage for extended theft.

 Protection for your guests or against personal liability claims

-A renters’ insurance does not only cover your personal property.
+Renters’ insurance does not only cover your personal property.
 It also protects you against liability claims if anyone is hurt due to an accident while within your premises.
 If, for example, you leave your garden hose lying around in the grass and a delivery man trips because of it and hits his head on a rock, you might actually get sued for it.
 The personal liability coverage part of a renter’s insurance will help cover court expenses, defense fees, and other lawsuit-related costs.

 Replacement or repair of personal property damaged because of natural disasters